atrauzzi/bash-docker-laravel/readme.md

 # Docker Laravel

-Welcome to my base template for getting up and running with Docker and Laravel!
+Welcome to an example for getting up and running with Docker and Laravel using bash scripts!

 This project is part studying, part teaching, part experimentation and possibly even good enough to use for real projects!